chrislru/chrislru.github.io/_pages/about.md

 Welcome to my webpage!
 * 👋 Hi, I’m @chrislru
 * 👀 I’m interested in Cognitive Neuroscience and Machine Learning
-* 🌱 I’m currently learning how to be a Researcher
+* 🌱 I’m currently learning how to be an indepedent researcher

 ## 🧠 Academic Interests
 * Processing and perception of human and AI-generated voices
 * Social and emotional neural systems
 * Neuroscience of personality and individual differences